Improved Iterative Refinement for Chart-to-Code Generation via Structured Instruction: Acknowledgments

 \section{Acknowledgments}

-This project is supported by the National Natural Science Foundation of China (No.\ 62406192), Opening Project of the State Key Laboratory of General Artificial Intelligence (No.\ SKLAGI2024OP12), and Doubao LLM Fund.
+This project is supported by National Natural Science Foundation of China (No.\ 62406192), Shanghai Municipal Special Program for Basic Research on General AI Foundation Models (Grant No. 2025SHZDZX025G03), Tencent WeChat Rhino-Bird Focused Research Program, and Kuaishou Technology.